SoCo/SoCo/README.md

     * Software version
     * Hardware version
     * MAC Address
+* Find all the Sonos speakers in a network.
+Code contributed by Thomas Bartvig.
+* Put all Sonos speakers in a network into "party mode".
+Code contributed by Thomas Bartvig.

 ## To-Do
 Want to contribute to SoCo?
 Here's what needs to be done: